yikeke/dbaas-docs/aws - how to find account ID.md

 </NavColumn>

 <NavColumn>
-<ColumnTitle>2. click on the account name in the top navigation bar.<ColumnTitle>
+<ColumnTitle>2. click on the account name in the top navigation bar, and select `my account`.<ColumnTitle>

 ![my-account-menu](/peering/img/my-account-menu.png)